HugoMatilla/hugomatilla.github.io/about.md

 First thing you heard in the Software Engineering School is:
 **_"You have chosen a path that will keep you studying all your life."_**

-I love to study so I feel lucky of choosing Computer Science as my field. :D
+I love to study so I feel lucky of choosing Software Engineering as my field. :D

 I **studied** in Madrid at [FI-UPM](https://www.fi.upm.es/), I did the Eramus Program in Berlin at [TU-Berlin](http://www.tu-berlin.de/) with a Diploma Project and an internship in the [T-Labs](https://www.net.t-labs.tu-berlin.de/talks/past_talks_2009.shtml)